Snapshots/Rollback with Snapper

 Example 4.1: Example timeline configuration #

-are always evaluated both.
+This example configuration enables hourly screenshots which are automatically cleaned up.TIMELINE_MIN_AGEandTIMELINE_LIMIT_*are always evaluated both.
 In this example, the minimum age of a snapshot, before it can be deleted is set to 30 minutes (1800 seconds).
 Since we create hourly snapshots, this ensures that only the latest snapshots are kept.
-IfTIMELINE_LIMIT_DAILY
+IfTIMELINE_LIMIT_DAILYis set to not zero, this means that the first screenshot of the day is kept, too.Snapshots to be Kept #

 - Hourly: The last ten snapshots that have been made